$0 District of Columbia Foster Care Quick-Start Checklist

 What about Reddit and Facebook groups?

-These are genuinely valuable — particularly the DC Foster & Adoptive Parent Association Facebook group and r/fosterit threads from DC foster parents.
+These are genuinely valuable — particularly the DC Foster and Adoptive Parent Advocacy Center Facebook group and r/fosterit threads from DC foster parents.
 The limitation is consistency: forum advice reflects individual experiences with specific workers at specific agencies at a specific point in time.
 One family's glowing review of an agency may reflect a licensing worker who has since left.
 A guide provides the stable baseline that you then calibrate against current community feedback.

 Is the guide just a summary of DCMR Title 29?